 5.4.
-Given the constraints of the site, development will be limited to light industrial uses which by their nature are acceptable in residential areas.
-These uses fall within Use Class 24 of The Land Planning and Development (Use Classes) Ordinance, 2017.
+Given the constraints of the site, development will be limited to light industrial uses and/or general storage, which by their nature are acceptable in residential areas.
+These uses fall within Use Class 24 (light industrial) and Use Class 22 (general storage/distribution) of The Land Planning and Development (Use Classes) Ordinance, 2017.
+Depending on the details of any proposal, planning approval for such development is likely to include conditions relating to noise, dust and odour where